konflux-ci/image-controller/README.md

 [![codecov](https://codecov.io/gh/redhat-appstudio/image-controller/branch/main/graph/badge.svg)](https://codecov.io/gh/redhat-appstudio/image-controller)
 # The Image Controller for AppStudio
-The Image Controller for AppStudio helps set up container image repositories for AppStudio `Components`.
+The Image Controller operator helps set up container image repositories on `quay.io` for AppStudio.

-## Try it!

-### Installation
+### Image Controller operator installation

 1. Install the project on your cluster by running `make deploy`.
 2. Set up the Quay.io token that would be used by the controller to setup image repositories under the `quay.io/redhat-user-workloads` organization.